katmore/micro-encode/README.md

 ```

 ### Usage - HtmlEncoder
+The [`HtmlEncoder`](./src/MicroEncode/HtmlEncoder.php) class will serialize data into an HTML document.

-Example encoding an object to HTML:
+The following is an example of encoding an associative array to HTML:
 ```php
 <?php
 use MicroEncode\HtmlEncoder;